akash-network/docs/guides/deployment.md

 #### Configure your Account Key

 Configure the name of your key.
-The command below will set thee name of your key to `alice`, run the below command and replace `alice` with a name of your choice:
+The command below will set the name of your key to `alice`, run the below command and replace `alice` with a name of your choice:

 ```bash
 AKASH_KEY_NAME=alice